 Death Cap mushrooms

-- This mushroom looks very similar to the Cultivated Mushroom (Agaricus bisporus) and to edible wild mushrooms such as the Field Mushroom (Agaricus campestris).
+This mushroom looks very similar to regular purchased mushrooms or 'cultivated mushrooms' (Agaricus bisporus) and to edible wild mushrooms such as the field mushroom (Agaricus campestris).
 In urban areas the Yellow-staining Mushroom is unfortunately much more common than edible mushrooms.
 It can grow in large troops in lawns and gardens.

 Who is at risk?